dLeigh01/reading-notes/console.md

 ### Linux is Case Sensitive

 it is possible to have two or more files with the same name, but differently capitalized letters.
-ALso, terminal commands can sometimes have different uses based on different cases.
+Also, terminal commands can sometimes have different uses based on different cases.

 ### Spaces in Names